 }

 Manually update the ambient noise level.
-This is intended to be used by devices that are controlling volumes but may not directly be in the environment where the noise is.
-For example, a securely location 8301 set as a multicast transmitter controlling the audio of multiple speakers set as multicast receivers in a warehouse.
+This is intended for devices controlling volumes, but may not be directly in the environment where the noise is.
+For example, a securely located 8301 set as a multicast transmitter controlling the audio of multiple speakers set as multicast receivers in a warehouse.

 Minimum Firmware Version: 5.4